Who is the hungry traveler

 But dinners were something else.
 Cooking at home or going out for food was more of a celebration of the day; time when a need was met with actual pleasure and sense of true satisfaction.

-So when I came across Ori Hofmekler’s nutrition method described in his book “The Warrior Diet”, my transition to intermittent fasting was not only rapid and hassle free but also felt like this was the way to go.
+So, when I came across Ori Hofmekler’s nutrition method described in his book “The Warrior Diet”, my transition to intermittent fasting was not only rapid and hassle free but also felt like this was the way to go.
 I was not experimenting with “yet another Monday diet” but rather had transitioned quickly to something that reshaped my entire dietary outlook.
-No more stress of what should I have for lunch and no more sugar level rollercoasters during the day.
+No more stress of what I should have for lunch and no more sugar level rollercoasters during the day.

 In simple words, my body enjoys from 20 hours of fasting and cleansing every single day, with 4 hours of an “eating window”.
 Not to say I just stuff my mouth non-stop for 4 hours, but rather that I spread my food intake over the course of 4 hours with breaks.
 Importantly, as I eat once a day, the meal is not a “whatever the fridge offers” but a meal meticulously selected and carefully put together.
-I eat whatever I feel like, not sparing my favourite marble brownies of course.
+I eat whatever I feel like, not sparing my favourite marble brownies or cheesecakes of course.

-So, that is my meal timings.
-Briefly about my macros, I am pescetarian and no, it is not a religion or a political party, though it may sound like one.
-About 6 years ago, following detox program I quit eating meat altogether.
-So no more chicken, turkey or minced beef but much more fresh fish, seafood, and added even more veggies and fruits.
-Without getting into the nitty gritty of it, I try to eat as fresh and seasonable whole foods straight as possible.
+I still try to eat as fresh and seasonable whole foods straight as possible.
 I distrust anything that comes in a pre-packaged can or a container.
 Remember folks, not telling anyone here how they should or not eat; everyone needs to make that judgment for themselves.